 Palavirea is an 18″ long piece of fire maple (something like sugar maple in eastern Canada, but the leaves are almost always red, even when not burning), very pale gold in color and always warm to the touch.
 There are seven ‘buds’ on the wand, one large one on the end and six more spaced irregularly along and around the wand.
 When fully charged, each bud is replaced by an emerald.
 As charges are consumed, the buds unfurl into red leaves and then dissolve into smoke.

 The fireballs produced are a brilliant green color (a little darker and richer than this Green Fire) and smell of burned maple syrup.
 A sticky residue is left behind that smells much the same and might taste sweet if it weren’t burned.

 The current location is not established.
 This is a highly transportable, convenient source of fiery pain, and could end up almost anywhere.

 This is a fairly simple device.
 Fully-charged it has six charges (10d6 fireball, following the normal rules), plus one charge of a 20d6 delayed blast fireball (the largest emerald, on the end).

 An individual bud may also be removed and used as a 10d6 delayed blast fireball (including being set to go off after a certain amount of time up to five rounds, or thrown over a wall).

 There is a limited ability to recharge this wand.
 A smaller bud that has been used can be replaced by holding an emerald worth 500gp or more to the now-empty bud location for one minute, at which point the wand will incorporate the new bud.
 One day after this has been done, the bud will be empowered and usable as a charge.
-The largest emerald cannot be so replaced, and once the largest emerald has been used the wand is still usable, but the other charges can no longer be replaced.
+The largest bud can also be replaced, but requires a 2,500 gp emerald and one week for the charge to take.
+The wand can only be recharged as long as there is at least one charge (of either kind) remaining; if all charges are spent the wand can no longer be recharged.